-ONA provided input to the government of Ontario regarding appropriate hospital funding levels and updating labour laws.
-The government of Ontario is reviewing its labour view of growing precarious laws in employment, and ONA made a number of recommendations to the Changing Workplaces Review in 2015 and 2016.
-ONA's recommendations are based on three principles: mandating working conditions that enhance dignity and respect for all working encouraging and promoting people; unionization; improving the labour relations process.
+ONA provided input to the government of Ontario regarding appropriate hospital funding levels and updating labour laws. government of Ontario is reviewing its labour view of growing precarious employment, and ONA made a number of recommendations to the Changing Workplaces Review in 2015 and 2016.
+ONA's recommendations are based three on principles: mandating working conditions that enhance dignity and respect for all working encouraging and promoting people: unionization; improving the labour relations process.